Who should take this course?

 - Diagnostic and treatment procedures

-- Development of presentation and medical writing skills
+- Development of presentation skills

 UC San Diego is a major center for medical research and development in healthcare.
 This program features several expert guest speakers from campus and community medical centers and clinics.
 Visits to hospitals and clinics are prohibited because of patient privacy laws.
 Therefore, we cannot guarantee visits to hospitals and clinics nor observations of actual medical procedures as part of the Medical English program.